 When would you use Osko?

-There’s many times when you can use Osko, from sending your friend money to buy a move ticket for you, to paying the babysitter cash-free, and splitting bills with your roommate.
-And as Osko and the NPP becomes more widely adopted, the usage possibilities will increase too.
+There’s many times when you can use Osko, from sending your friend money to buy a movie ticket for you, to paying the babysitter cash-free, and splitting bills with your roommate.
+And as Osko and the NPP become more widely adopted, the usage possibilities will increase too.